 While my INTENT has been to include summaries of as many papers as possible on the invertebrate groups represented in the ODYSSEY, exceptions are those:

-• strictly on taxonomy/classification or range extensions
+- strictly on taxonomy/classification or range extensions

-• primarily on fisheries/management or aquaculture or disease/parasites
+- primarily on fisheries/management or aquaculture or disease/parasites

-• minimally relevant to "whole-animal biology"
+- minimally relevant to "whole-animal biology"

-• published in trade or technical journals
+- published in trade or technical journals

-• published as abstracts, theses, reviews, or conference proceedings
+- published as abstracts, theses, reviews, or conference proceedings

 The geographical COVERAGE is primarily from Alaska to Baja California, with one or two submissions from South America (Chile).
 Because a few west-coast species have cosmopolitan distributions throughout boreal-arctic areas of the world, a few research articles done on these species in Atlantic regions are also included.

 Another INTENT of the ODYSSEY is to make my large collection of photographs and videos available for use by students and researchers.
-Thus, feel free to use any of the photos in the ODYSSEY for your own projects, as long as the photos are my own.
+Thus, feel free to use any of the photos or other images in the ODYSSEY for your own projects, as long as the photos are my own.
 If there is a Photo "courtesy of..." indicated, then you must contact the person whose photo it is for permission.
 If it seems clear that I've used a photograph from a research paper being dealt with, then these same permission rules may apply.

 The COMPLEXITY OF SCIENCE in the ODYSSEY ranges from undergraduate-university to senior-research level.
 Unlike a book, however, where topics progress from introductory to advanced, the ODYSSEY jumps right into a subject.
 However, I have done my best to present the various Research Studies in an orderly way, most often chronologically, with most accompanied by at least some introductory material.
 I have striven for accuracy throughout the work, but I know that there are mistakes and omissions.
 Contact me at tcarefoot@shaw.ca if I've missed or misinterpreted a study, omitted an important species, given your article short shrift, or really anything at all, and I'll do my best to fix it.
 Better still, simply re-write what I've done and send it to me for replacement.
 This will make the ODYSSEY truly interactive.

 With the WEBSITE EXPERTISE of Cindy Young at MOUSETRAP MULTIMEDIA, a searchable index is available that includes species, authors, and subject-matter entries.
 Cindy has recently revised the entire site, so that it can now be managed via web-based forms without any knowledge of coding and website mark-up language.
-Cindy Young was the driving force some two decades ago for me to convert an idea into a functioning entity, and she has invested much time and effort into establishing and maintaining its coherence.
+Cindy Young was the driving force some three decades ago for me to convert an idea into a functioning entity, and she has invested much time and effort into establishing and maintaining its coherence.
 Her enthusiasm and dedication have remained rock-solid over these many years, and I am so grateful to her for providing me with such an interesting and stimulating retirement hobby.

 This site is being hosted on a temporary server, but at some point it will need a PERMANENT HOME.
 If you are a Director of a west-coast marine laboratory, and can see the ODYSSEY fitting in with your future, then please contact me and we can discuss it.